• Home

 Step 5: Skip Eating Out

 This one hits close to home.
-With stay at home orders and everything going on, we wanted to support local businesses to the point that we blew our budget.
+With everything going on, we wanted to support local businesses to the point that we blew our budget.

-We recommend to stick to a budget when it comes to eating out and take out or simply skip eating out.
+We recommend sticking to a budget when it comes to eating out and taking out or simply skipping eating out.

 Usually, you will find us at a Mexican or Chinese joint once or twice a week.
 This means we can easily save $100 a month by eating in.